NexusWarp/cricket-score-counter/README.md

-just a normal score counter built using javascript.
+A score counter app built using javascript..